neulab/awesome-align/README.md

 ## Acknowledgements

-Some of the code is borrowed from [HugginFace Transformers](https://github.com/huggingface/transformers).
+Some of the code is borrowed from [HuggingFace Transformers](https://github.com/huggingface/transformers).